 - Know your goals – Of course, your main goal is to stop using.
 But, what else would you like to accomplish?
-Maybe you want to go back to school or reconnect with friends or family.
+Go back to school or reconnect with friends or family?
 Think of a few goals that you want to achieve and this will help you stay motivated.

-- Consider the location – Do you want to be close to home, or would you prefer to put some distance between yourself and the environment that is associated with your substance use?
+- Consider the location – Do you want to be close to home, or would you prefer to put some distance between yourself and the environment that fueled your substance use?

 - Plan to stay the right amount of time – Most programs last from 30 to 90 days.
 In some cases, treatment can last for a year or more.
 Remember, leaving rehab too soon can cause setbacks that result in relapse.